sevdanurcopur/Store_Sales_Time_Series/README.md

 ## Contributors

-This project is maintained by Sefa Berk Acar, Sevda Nur Çopur, Ömer Aydoğdu, and Metin Kuriş.
+This project is maintained by Sevda Nur Çopur,Sefa Berk Acar, Ömer Aydoğdu, and Metin Kuriş.
 Contributions are welcome.
 Please open an issue first to discuss proposed changes.